-You can make calls using any phone number or a name in the HFL phonebook.
+You can make calls using a name in the HFL phonebook or any phone number.
 You can also redial the last number called.

 HFL uses a Class 2 Bluetooth, which means, the maximum range between your phone and vehicle is 30 feet (10 meters).